Adarshteq/Employee-Attrition-Analysis-PowerBI/README.md

-## 🧑‍💼 Employee Attrition Analysis
+## 🧑‍💼 Employee Attrition Analysis -- PowerBI

 This repository contains a comprehensive data analytics project focused on **Employee Attrition** using HR datasets.